alisez1/alisez1/README.md

 ### Hi there 👋

-I'm currently working on gust loading alleviation through active flow control techniques 🌊 I'm also working on estimation and learning techniques in the aerospace domain 🚀
+- 🌊 I'm currently working on gust loading alleviation through active flow control technique.
+- 🚀 I'm also working on estimation and learning techniques in the aerospace domain.
+- 📫  How to reach me: ali.sezgin@mail.polimi.it
 <!--
 **alisez1/alisez1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.